 In my opinion, yes!
 Of course, there are random incidents, as there are in any place in the world these days.
 But there is a very low risk for terrorist attacks, no tropical diseases and snakes and scorpions are far less common than people think.

 Traffic is a safety issue, especially as a lot of taxis don’t have functioning seat belts.

 If you decide to drive yourself, just stay cool and get outside the big cities fast.
 Watch out for police and gendarmerie when entering/leaving cities, they usually have a sequence of road signs telling you to slow down or to stop.
 If you don’t stop, prepare to pay a hefty fine.
 But normally they just wave the tourists through.

-As a solo female traveller, you will likely get annoyed by the advances of Moroccan men at some point, but they are very seldom dangerous.
+As a solo female traveller, you will likely get annoyed by the advances of Moroccan men at some point, but they are very seldom dangerous, check out my post about this.
 Most want to sell you something or show you the way in exchange for a tip.
 I avoid this by always knowing where I’m going (I use the maps.me app which also works in the Medinas) and always wearing sunglasses.
 So people don’t see what or who I’m looking at.
 I also ignore everything they say to me and if they get too close, I say “la” which means “no” in Arabic.